 December 2015 – my diet contained: meat, dairy, processed food, no legumes, no healthy fats, starchy carbs and little to no fruit and veg.
 I still considered myself healthy.
-I considered myself healthy even with no energy, mood-swings, a lack of motivation.
+I considered myself healthy even with no energy, mood-swings and a lack of motivation.

-January 2017, my diet has substantially improved.
-Every day quantities of fruit and vegetables are consumed, nuts, lentils, black beans, sweet potatoes.
-Dairy has mostly been eliminated (why do I always crave cheese!) and meat is practically non-existent.
+January 2017 – my diet has substantially improved.
+Every day, quantities of fruit and vegetables are consumed, alongside nuts, lentils, black beans and sweet potatoes.
+Dairy has mostly been eliminated and meat is practically non-existent.
 I feel much better and it shows physically.
-I am more confident in myself which as a result, I am now embracing what I love.
-This blog has been something I have wanted to do for years but could never quite get round to typing.
+I am more confident in myself which as a result, I am now embracing more of what I love.

 Plant based meals

 I covered smoothies briefly on another one of my blog posts.
-I am not 100% sure on the research behind it, but after drinking, I feel much better.
-The best smoothies include veg.
-Spinach is superb with cucumber or kale.
+I am not 100% sure on the research behind it, but after drinking, I feel far better.
+The best smoothies include vegetables.
+Spinach is superb to blend, in addition to cucumber or kale.

-Who said they are not filling?
+Who ever said smoothies are not filling?
 For a breakfast solution, use oats, cocoa, high fiber fruit such as bananas, chia seeds, pumpkin puree and protein powder.

 The colour possibilities are endless.
 For a perfect green smoothie: lime and passion fruit are delicious to add sweetness.
 Mango and pineapple can make any veg taste good and carrots are also nice when blended.

-Date balls or protein balls can make the perfect little dessert when you want to indulge.
-Oats, dates, protein powder, coconut oil, cocoa, almond butter, vanilla extract, cinnamon and nutmeg-ingredient options you can mix and blend together into balls.
-Roll them in desiccated coconut after to jazz them up and then let them set in the fridge for a few hours.
+Date balls or protein balls can make the perfect healthy dessert, for when you want to indulge.
+Mix and roll ingredients such as: ats, dates, protein powder, coconut oil, cocoa, almond butter, vanilla extract, cinnamon and nutmeg.
+After rolling into shape, cover them in desiccated coconut and then let them set in the fridge for a few hours.

 For more ideas, I recommend the following websites: